michal-harish/gridport/README.md

  3. Start the server
     * $> java -jar ./target/gridport-server.jar
     * default policy.db should be generated with the following settings
-        * only http port set to 8040
+        * http port set to 8040
         * ssl port disabled
         * localAdmin contract created for any requests from localhost without authorisation
         * default endpoint for managing the server created at the uri /manage/